COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 The customs aspect of flying within the EU

-Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation.
+Any aircraft flying into the EU will fly under customs control using either Temporary Admisison (TA) or full importation.
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+If the aircraft is not already fully imported, the aircraft will automatically be considered as flying under TA even though the owner or operator has not themselves taken any action to activate this procedure or realized that their aircraft is flying under TA.
+The TA procedure is thus always required for non-EU imported aircraft, even for flights with only one stop within the EU.
+Here, non-compliance with TA will most likely activate a direct payment of the VAT (ranging from 17-27%) and customs duty (ranging from 2.7-7.7%) for the owner or operator.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.
-However, both options can be used commercially or privately if applied correctly.
+However, both options can be used commercially, corporately, or privately if applied correctly.

-Nature of the customs entry method | Full importation | Temporary Admission |
+Nature of the Customs Entry Method | Full importation | Temporary Admission |

 How are taxes handled? | Payment of all taxes 1) | Suspension of all taxes |

-Scope of use | Mandatory for EU insiders, but a full importation can be chosen as the preferred option by EU outsiders if they want a free circulation status | Only possible for EU outsiders |
+Scope of use | Mandatory for EU insiders, but full importation can be chosen as the preferred option by EU outsiders seeking free circulation status | Only possible for EU outsiders |

-Aircraft structure and registration | Full importation | Temporary Admission |
+Aircraft Structure and Registration | Full importation | Temporary Admission |

 Involvement of EU elements | Yes | No 3) |

-Flight pattern, period of stay, and base | Full importation | Temporary Admission |
+Flight Pattern, Period of Stay, and Base | Full importation | Temporary Admission |

 Flying to one EU destination | Yes | Yes |